14 Jan Macquarie Island: Australia’s sub-Antarctic Island

 Macquarie Island shag

-With just two possible landing sites on Macquarie Island full use is made of ship based cruising (in addition to going ashore at the Isthmus and Sandy Bay).
+With just two possible landing sites on Macquarie Island, full use is made of ship-based cruising (in addition to going ashore at the Isthmus and Sandy Bay).

 Sub-adult elephant seal